 Step 2: URL (Domain)

-If you don’t already have 1, go to GoDaddy and buy a URL — basically an address where your website will live.
+If you don’t already have 1, go to GoDaddy or Domains.com to buy a URL — basically an address where your website will live.
 DO NOT — I repeat DO NOT — accept the free URL offer from your hosting company (see next section).
 That’s because it’s a hassle to take the URL with you when changing hosts.
-Spend the extra $20 and get it through GoDaddy — by the way, I have discount codes.
-If you’re interested just click on the ad below.
+Spend the extra $20 and get it through a domain registrar — by the way, I have discount codes.
+If you’re interested just click on the link above.

 But, don’t just buy any old domain.
-Your domain is an important part of your SEO (Search Engine Optimization — basically getting found online).
+Your domain is an important part of your SEO (Search Engine Optimization — basically getting found online) and your brand.
 So think about the things your target market might search for hoping to find you.
-In my case, my target audience is looking for marketing and social media advice — hence, Hausman Marketing Letter.
-Use Google’s Keyword tool (it’s FREE) to identify phrases that fit your target audience, account for a large # of searches, and don’t have high competition.
+In my case, my target audience is looking for marketing and social media advice — hence, Market Maven branding.
+Use Google’s Keyword tool (it’s FREE) to identify phrases that fit your target audience, account for a large # of searches, and don’t have high levels of competition.

 Save these searches as you’ll use them later on when creating content and other elements of your website.
-The more you use your keywords (actually a keyword phrase) the better SEO value.
+The more you use your keywords (actually a keyword phrase) the better SEO value up to a point.

 Step 3: Hosting

-Another major decision.
-Here you’re looking for reasonable price, fast page loading, lots of space, and good customer service.
-My recommendation for smaller websites is HostGator and LiquidWeb for larger sites.
-This site is hosted on LiquidWeb, but I have other sites hosted on HostGator and they’re good (plus they’re less expensive).
+Here you’re looking for a reasonable price, nearly perfect uptime, fast page loading, lots of space, the ability to grow as your business does, and good customer service.
+My recommendation for smaller websites is Bluehost and Siteground for larger sites (I use Siteground).